AlexGose/learning-curve/README.md

 This project is new.
 Rapid and dramatic changes are likely.
 The repository may even be deleted at some point.
 Use at your own risk.

+## Benefits of Learning Curves

+Learning curves based on the number of training examples, along with a desired level of performance, are useful for diagnosing problems with a model, such as high bias or high variance.
+Andrew Ng provides some examples of these plots in his "Machine Learning" course taught in CS229 at Stanford (see [lecture 13](https://www.youtube.com/watch?v=ORrStCArmP4&list=PLoROMvodv4rMiGQp3WXShtMGgzqpfVfbU&index=13)).
+Learning curves are also used to assess whether or not to collect more training data (see Mohr and van Rijn).

 ## Background on Learning Curves

 The term ["learning curve"](https://en.wikipedia.org/wiki/Learning_curve_(machine_learning)) used here is specifically for supervised machine learning.
 The term has a longer history of use outside of machine learning (see Viering and Loog) .
 In the field of machine learning the term was originally used for reinforcement learning (See Mohr and van Rijn).